Specialist Private Speech and Language Therapy

-VISTA SLT offers a wide variety of Private Speech and Language Therapy services to address concerns affecting both adults and children.
+VISTA SLT offers a wide variety of Private Speech and Language Therapy services to address concerns affecting adults.
 Below, you can find out about some of the conditions we can help with.
 We also support adults who have trouble swallowing, also called Dysphagia.

 Please see our pricing page for details on our service costs.
 General information on the role of the Speech and Language Therapist is available here.